sbose78/build/docs/proposals/buildstrategy.md

 ### Optional overrides

-If the BuildStrategy author wishes to be explicit about the "how" of pushing an image to registry, she should be able express that.
+If the BuildStrategy author wishes to be explicit about the "how" of pushing an image to registry, the author should be able express that.

 The BuildStrategy author could convey the same to the controller by annotating the `BuildStrategy`